+How long does it take to publish a book?
+Ah, the eternal question.
+The process of getting a book published flummoxes even the most zen writers.
+(Oh, who am I kidding?
+It flummoxes everyone!)
 A few weeks ago, I got an email from Joni, an email like the kind I’ve gotten from many writers before her.
-It dealt with frustration and impatience.
+It dealt with frustration and impatience in the process of getting a book published.
 The “all dressed up with nowhere to go” pain of just wanting to have a book out.
 This past weekend, while I was supposed to be away from the computer and having a life (ha!), I got a similar email from a client.
 Sorry, dear, but I’m going to quote it:

 My advice for Joni and for my client is: dig in, get your eyes off the calendar, and do your work.
-Getting published isn’t a matter of course.
+The process of getting a book published isn’t a matter of course.
 And it’s certainly not a matter of speed.
 If there’s one thing I’ve learned, it’s that publishing is slow in most cases.
 Slow.
 Sloooooooooow.
 Slow as molasses.
 Slow as frozen molasses.
 Slow as a cube of frozen molasses frozen inside a bigger cube of even slower frozen molasses.
 You get my point, I think.

 When publishing finally decides to move — or if it moves quickly — it’s out of a writer’s control.
 Which house will buy what, which editor will love what, how much they’ll invest in a project, how much marketing they’ll give it, what the sales will be like, which readers/librarians/booksellers will respond to what and how, what will win awards, what will take off up the bestseller charts and what will quietly blip off the radar screen, etc. etc. etc.